K4mp47/stack-card/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-# Stack-card Scrolling Animation
+# Stack Card Scrolling Animation

-How to make a Impile Card Scrolling Animation using tailwindcss and React.
+How to make a Stack Card Scrolling Animation using tailwindcss and React.

 ## Introduction